 Apple has taught its digital assistant some hilarious jokes, and instilled in it a killer personality.
-With the recent additions, Siri’s joke repertoire has expanded significantly.
+With the recent additions, Siri jokes repertoire have expanded significantly.
 You need to ask for jokes several times before coming across something repetitive.
 Siri also appears to have new ‘knock knock’ and dad jokes.

 Siri is regularly updated by Apple with new content to impart it with expanded capabilities.
 For example, when the Batman LEGO movie was released, Siri promoted it with a series of funny responses to the query “Hey Computer”, and when Pokemon Go was launched, Siri was updated with various Pokemon related responses.

 To most of your questions, Siri will give a standard response with the information you need, but there are some statements and questions that will trigger some hysterical responses.
-Below are some we found that were really funny:
+Below are some Siri dad jokes that we found really funny:

 What is Siri?